Rowland Heights Community History

 In 2011, the Rowland Heights Community Coordinating Council and the Rowland Heights Chinese Association took the helm.
 Beth Hojnacke, president of RHCCC, and Sue Ann Tai, president of RHCA did a fine job their first year.
 Corporate and personal sponsorships and donations, as well as the support from our Fourth District Supervisor, Don Knabe make the parade happen.

-2018 is the 46th Anniversary of the parade and festival.
+2022 will be the 50th Anniversary of the parade.
 The tradition continues.
 The parade route currently goes from Nogales and Colima to Banida Avenue, turning left, ending at Rowland Heights County Park.
 The Festival immediately follows the parade at the park and is put on by the LA County Parks and Recreation Dept.